How to get casino comps

 Casinos want to give you free stuff!
-Buffets, show tickets, discounted rooms, even free rooms.
+Buffets, show tickets, discounted rooms, waived resort fees, even free rooms.
 They're called "comps", which is short for "complimentary".
-And they flow like rain: In Atlantic City, two-thirds of the hotel rooms are comped!
-(I couldn't find figures for Vegas, but I've personally received a healthy amount of comps from Vegas casinos.)
-So let's get you dialed into this action right now.
+And they flow like rain: About 12% of hotel stays are comped.
+(LV Visitor Study) So let's get you dialed into this action right now.

 Get a player's card

 My #1 tip on this website is to sign up for a free Player's Card at every casino you visit, because then they'll send you offers for severely discounted or even free hotel stays.
 Even if you don't gamble, you'll likely get some of these offers, just by having signed up for the card.
 I continuously got mailers offering free nights at one of the most expensive hotels on the strip, thirteen years after I last played there, and even then I just barely played.
 I certainly didn't lose as much playing as a single night at the hotel costs.

 Also, many casinos will give you something on the spot just for having signed up for the card, like a t-shirt, free slot play, or coupon book.
 This is the easiest freebie you'll ever get.
 Just go to the Player's Club and sign up for the card!